foxford/conference/docs/src/api.rtc.create.md

 **Response**

-If successful, the response payload contains an instance of **Real-Time Connection**.
+If successful, the response payload contains a **Real-Time Connection** object.